tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 and that they aren't used in other threads.
 However, they still demand from the programmer to not insert too many or too few scopes.

+Some have suggested introducing affine types instead of linear types in Haskell.
+But for the particular use case discussed in this post, affine types would do no better than these monadic regions.
+That's because affine types provide a weaker guarantee to the caller: we can return to the caller having used the argument at most once, but also never at all.
+We'd need nested scopes all over again to ensure that references *do* get disposed of in a timely fashion.

 In our discussion of linear types, we brought streams to a linear monad without delving into the details of whether it is possible and how it would work.
 This will be the topic for a future post.